 The house is surrounded by its own garden and grounds, screened by woodland, ornamental trees and hedged fields.
 It presents an imposing sight with turreted walling and bastions.
 Views from the house are south towards the South Downs.
-There are no public rights of way on the estate.

 Isfield Place is approached from the road leading north from Isfield village towards Piltdown and Fletching, with the main Lewes-Uckfield road (A26) a couple of miles to the east.
 The entrance is through imposing brick gate piers with original 18th century wrought iron gates (now electronic) flanked to the north by a Gothic revival gate lodge, constructed in brick with a tiled roof and stone mullioned windows.
+The Lodge Garden, mainly laid to lawn with fruit trees and a mature yew, is surrounded by a clipped yew hedge.

 Immediately past the Gate Lodge, the gravelled drive divides, the present-day approach leading to the north of the house, as established by Henry King through an arboretum, skirting the outside of the remaining parts of a moat, now a series of ponds.
-The drive continues through the grounds and under an arch in the stable block, culminating in a circular, gravelled turning area with a central grass island and ancient clipped yew tree.
+The drive continues west for a further 60 metres before turning south through an arch in the stable block and culminating in a circular, gravelled turning area with a central grass island and ancient clipped yew tree.

-Sporting, Recreation and Schooling Sailing: Exceptional sailing can be found along the south coast, with marinas at Brighton, Chichester Harbour and Eastbourne.
+Sporting, Recreation and Schooling

+Sailing - Exceptional sailing can be found along the south coast, with marinas at Brighton, Chichester Harbour and Eastbourne.

-Racing: Horse racing is at nearby Plumpton, Goodwood, Brighton, Lingfield and Fontwell.
+Racing - Horse racing is at nearby Plumpton, Goodwood, Brighton, Lingfield and Fontwell.

-Theatres: There are highly regarded theatres at Brighton and Chichester.
+Theatres - There are highly regarded theatres at Brighton and Chichester.
 The internationally renowned Glyndebourne Opera House is only about 7 miles distant.

-Golf: Excellent golf courses include Piltdown, Lewes, Royal Ashdown and the East Sussex National at Little Horsted.
+Golf - Excellent golf courses include Piltdown, Lewes, Royal Ashdown and the East Sussex National at Little Horsted.

-Schools: There are a number of sought after private schools locally including Cumnor House, Ashdown House, Brambletye, Hurstpierpoint, Lancing, Ardingly, Roedean and Eastbourne and Brighton colleges.
+Schools - There are a number of sought after private schools locally including Cumnor House, Ashdown House, Brambletye, Hurstpierpoint, Lancing, Ardingly, Roedean and Eastbourne and Brighton colleges.